johanley/bobcaygeon/README.md

 - a [cover image](https://github.com/johanley/bobcaygeon/tree/master/cover) (optional)

 ## Equally good for north and south
-An unusual aspect of the charts: they are duplicated, first with a bias for observers in the Northern hemisphere (charts 1-6), and then for observers in the Southern hemisphere (charts 7-12), in which the labels are printed "upside down".
+Unusually, these charts are duplicated, first with a bias for observers in the Northern hemisphere (charts 1-6), and then with a bias for observers in the Southern hemisphere (charts 7-12), in which the labels are printed "upside down".
-I thought it would be nice to be polite to the poor folks in the southern hemisphere, who usually have to put up with a Northern bias.
+I thought it would be nice to be polite to the poor folks in the southern hemisphere, who usually have to put up with a northern bias.

-## Tragically Hip
+## The weird title
 The charts are titled 'Bobcaygeon Constellations'.
 That name comes from the song [Bobcaygeon](https://www.youtube.com/watch?v=o6QDjDPRF5c), by the Tragically Hip.
 (If you carry a Canadian passport, you'll probably understand...)

 ## Options for printing
-There are 3 options to print the charts:
+There are 3 options for printing the charts:
 - if you have a printer, you can print it at home, using the pdf link above.
 - print at the local print shop (cost: $5-$6).
 Ask for 8.5 x 11, double-sided.
 Give them both the main file and the cover file.
 I find that a simple staple-binding works fine, and is the least expensive.
 A coil binding costs more.